 Occasionally a GP may prescribe a medicine which has to be taken during the school day.
 Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
-When school staff administer medicines, the parent or guardian must supply the medicine in the original pharmacist's container clearly labelled including details of possible side effects to the school office and must complete a 'Parental consent to administer medicine if he/she is unwell.
+When school staff administer medicines, the parent or guardian must supply the medicine in the original pharmacist's container clearly labelled including details of possible side effects to the school office and must complete a 'Parental consent to administer medicine' form (Appendix F).
+On no account should a child come to school with medicine if he/she is unwell.